wp-plugins/rsvp/readme.txt

 = 1.2.0 =
 * Fixed a bug in the adding of additional guests when there are custom questions
+* Added the ability to have a question be public or private.
+If a question is marked as private then only the selected attendees will be able to answer the question

 = 1.1.0 =
 * Tested the plugin on 3.0.0